Friends and Family Newsletter – with full version of all articles:

 Despite storms and global pandemics, work on maintaining the path has continued and the team here look forward to welcoming back the many visitors we have grown used to seeing along the path when lockdown restrictions ease.

 The path, the sculptures and the poems have been captured by photographer James Millar and are now presented in a beautiful book available from The Corbenic Shop in Dunkeld or The Watermill in Aberfeldy.
 A limited number of copies are available which include a copy of a previously unpublished poem titled ‘Meanwhile’ which has been written about the Corbenic Community.
 Get your copy from The Corbenic Shop while they are available.
 There is lots more information on the poetry path https://www.corbeniccamphill.co.uk/poetry-path

-Free tray bake when you purchase a coffee to go, this will be available from mid-august when our café at the Dunkeld Shop is up and running.
+Free tray bake when you purchase a coffee to go.
+This will be available from September when our café at the Dunkeld Shop is up and running.

 Cut out and keep or simply show your friends and family newsletter to the staff in the shop on your mobile device to receive your special offer.